Skip to main content

 Here’s where you will find the central park and a fold starting point for your hostel hunt.

-It might be worth to mention that we didnt think too highly of Cuenca.
+It might be worth mentioning that we didn’t think too highly of Cuenca.
 A quiet city, it was nice to stroll in the sun but overall, we booked too many nights there, and were slightly underwhelmed by everything from our hostel to local attractions.
 Because of this, we felt a blog wouldn’t do it any justice.

 But like always, that’s just our opinion and urge anyone and everyone to visit, regardless of what we think.